JLW-7/ChopperDash/README.md

 <h5>A simple helicopter video game built with javascript.</h5>
 <br>
 <h3>About the Creator</h3>
 <h7>I am July, creator of this project.
-Link to my profile: https://github.com/JLW-7</h7>
+Here's the link to my profile: https://github.com/JLW-7</h7>
 <br>
 <br>
 <h3>Description</h3>